jessicajiwonoh/phone-billing-service/README.md

 ### Account, Customer, Operator Relationship
 * Both Customer model and Operator model is related to Account model.
-* po_to_cust table is created for easier usability since this way operators can be linked with multiple customers and vice versa for customers.
+* po_to_cust table is created for easier usability since this way operators can be linked with multiple customers and vice versa for customers (e.g. Same customer can have MetroPCS and T-Mobile operators).